PowFPS1/BloClimb/README.md

 If you want to tweak something locally:
 1. Clone the repo.
 2. Open `index.html` in your browser.
-3. That's it!
-No complex build steps required.

 ## Links
 - [Play BloClimb on Roblox](https://www.roblox.com/games/17784344028/NEW-BloClimb-Bouldering-V1)